-Kangura is a decorative pattern found directly above the molding at the top of many Mughal facades that has an alternating pattern to appear like fortification crenellation or "battlements."1 At Humayun's Garden Tomb, the kangura pattern is an optical illusion of repeated stylized floral crenellation that plays with perception of positive and negative space using the contrast between white marble and red sandstone.
-This bold white and red kangura can be found on the tops of the hammam, the baradari, and Humayun's Tomb.
-A monochrome sandstone variation of the red and white kangura can be found at the top of the West Gate, The South Gate, and The Barber's Tomb.
+Kangura simply means "battlements."1 More specifically, kangura is a decorative undulating pattern found directly above the molding at the top of many Mughal facades.
+The kangura pattern on Humayun's Tomb's facades, is an optical illusion that plays with the mind's perception of positive and negative space by taking advantage of the contrast between red sandstone and white marble.
+This bold red and white kangura pattern can also be found at the top of the hammam's facades and along the roof on three sides of the baradari.

-1. Catherine Asher, The Architecture of Mughal India (Cambridge: Cambridge University Press, 1992), xxvi.
+1. Catherine B. Asher, Architecture of Mughal India (Cambridge: Cambridge University Press, 1992), xxvi.

 2. "Batashewala - Mughal Garden Tomb Complex: Conservation Report 2011-2015," Nizamuddin Urban Renewal Initiative - Aga Khan Development Network - A People Public - Private Partnership, accessed July 14, 2020, http://www.nizamuddinrenewal.org/conservation/mughal-tomb/images/batashewala-mughal-garden-tomb-complex_conservation-report.pdf, 69.

 3. Annual Report 2010," Nizamuddin Urban Renewal Initiative - Aga Khan Development Network - A People Public - Private Partnership, accessed July 14, 2020, http://annualreport2016.nizamuddinrenewal.org/docs/Annual_Report_2010.pdf, 155-58.